-Our Deeds Chapters are the starting point for turning ideas into action.
-With 17 student groups in colleges and high schools across the state, we are mobilizing the next generation of “filibusterers” to make change in their communities and disrupt the “powers that be.”
+Our chapters are the starting point for turning ideas into action.
+With 25 member groups in colleges and high schools across the state, we are mobilizing the next generation of leaders to make impactful and lasting change in their communities.

-Our #Changemakers determine their own agenda, based on issues of importance to them.
-Through our training and guidance, they are provided meaningful, hands-on, legislative advocacy experiences using personal storytelling and other tactics to effectively influence progressive change in Texas.
+Through our training and day-to-day guidance, we provide our chapters with meaningful, hands-on, advocacy experiences, using personal storytelling and other organizing tactics to effectively influence progressive change across Texas.

 “Of course I am not worried about intimidating men.
 The type of man who will be intimidated by me is exactly the type of man I have no interest in.”